The total impedance of the series R-L-C circuit of Fig. 1 at any frequency is determined by

 In particular, note its very large magnitude at low frequencies and its rapid drop off as the frequency increases.

-If we place Figs. 3 and 4 on the same set of axes, we obtain
+Fig. 4 on the same set of axes, we obtain the curves of

 Fig. 5: Placing the frequency response of the